-“We do a ton of great realistic training at the schoolhouse, but nothing can replicate actually interacting and treating real patients,” said William, a current student whose role in the special forces didn’t allow him to be quoted by his full name.
+“We do a ton of great realistic training at the schoolhouse, but nothing can replicate actually interacting and treating real patients,” said William, a former student whose role in the special forces didn’t allow him to be quoted by his full name.

-As part of the training to become a special forces medical sergeant, William and other soldiers like him will take part in 42 weeks of classroom training and practice exercises.
+As part of the training to become a special forces medical sergeant, William and other soldiers like him take part in 42 weeks of classroom training and practice exercises.
 Sanford hosts trainees for about three of those weeks, providing exposure to a broad range of medical and surgical conditions — for both adults and children — as well as additional training in trauma and emergency medicine.

 That’s because special forces medics like William can deploy on top secret missions all over the world.